-Notifications will been placed in the Courier as well as here on the Hardin County Soil Conservation District website of open programs and sign-up dates.
+Notifications of open programs and sign-up dates will be placed in the The Courier as well as here on the Hardin County Soil Conservation District website

 Agricultural Resource Conservation Fund (ARCF)